Acting is very much like playing poker. If you intend to play, if you hope to win, you need to play your hand well, and, frankly, you need to risk.

 Quit worrying about whether you might “go too far”.
 I’d be willing to bet everything that’s not even remotely a threat.
 In fact, it’s far more likely you won’t go far enough!

 Consider all the times you’ve landed the job.
 Any job, not just voiceover!
 Think about it.
 You challenged your comfort zone.
 In fact you blasted passed it and surprised even yourself, right?
 Exactly.
 You allowed yourself to create something exceptional.
-Your training and experience allowed you trust yourself enough room to trust yourself to take a leap of faith.
+Your training and experience allowed you to trust yourself enough to take a leap of faith.
 You took a risk and allowed yourself the indulgence of playing well past that narrow margin you had previously been attempting to shoehorn yourself into.

 If you hope to accomplish anything in life, let alone in this industry, you owe it to yourself to open yourself up to calculated risk.
 Take an 8,000-foot dive into a Dixie cup!
 You may just discover the water’s warm and you’re free enough to do the backstroke.
 But first, you must take a great leap of faith.
 This doesn’t come about by playing it safe.